 Slight bubbles, but I wouldn’t really want anymore.
 The acidity hits its note right on cue, balancing nicely with its off-dry quality.
 Definitely a bit of that petrol afternote.
 It works here, though, playing nicely off the backdrop of the after-the-rain dewy fields and mango/lavender note.

-A symphony in the forest. — a year ago
+A symphony in the forest. — 3 years ago

 🎸Just what I needed 🎸 (cue The Cars)